jjoeldaniel/Avalon/README.md

  ### **2) What functions does Avalon provide?**

-   PawBot currently supports Music, Moderation commands (kick, ban, timeout, broadcast), Utility commands (ping, av, afk) and Fun commands (8ball, truth or dare).
+   Avalon currently supports Music, Moderation commands (kick, ban, timeout, broadcast), Utility commands (ping, av, afk) and Fun commands (8ball, truth or dare).

  ### **3) What permissions does Avalon require?**

-   PawBot requires various permissions (all previewed when inviting) and for its role to be moved up as high as possible in the role hierarchy.
+   Avalon requires various permissions (all previewed when inviting) and for its role to be moved up as high as possible in the role hierarchy.

 ### **4) Where can I contact you if I have questions?**